-APPRAISER: Well, when you set her up on the table, I immediately thought that she was painted by a school of painters that worked in Boston in the mid-19th century.
+I immediately thought that she was painted by a school of painters that worked in Boston in the mid-19th century.
 It's called the Prior-Hamblin School.
 William Matthew Prior and Sturtevant Hamblin.
-And they worked in the 1840s and '50s.
+They worked in the 1840s and '50s.
 And there's a really large group of people that seek their work.
-It's got a folky quality to it, and the faces are sort of animated.
-It's funny that you would think she was kind of stern-looking when you were a child, 'cause one of the reasons that people wanted them to paint these portraits was the fact that they could give the people rosy cheeks, and put a smile on their lips.
-'Cause at that time, they were competing with early photography.
+It's got a folkie quality to it, and the faces are sort of animated.
+One of the reasons that people wanted them to paint these portraits was the fact that they could give the people rosy cheeks and put a smile on their lips, because at that time, they were competing with early photography.

-APPRAISER: And if you got your picture taken back then, you weren't gonna smile, 'cause you had to sit there for a few minutes--
+If you got your picture taken back then, you weren't going to smile, because you had to sit there for a few minutes.

 To make sure the picture wouldn't blur.
 It's such a nice, pleasant image.
 Value-wise, you're looking at $8,000 to $12,000.
 GUEST (laughing): Wow.
 Wow!